dominion-dev/dominion-ecs-java/dominion-ecs-examples/README.md

 **DarkEntities** is a simple example app that could inspire a turn-based rogue-like game running on a terminal window.

 Shows how to create a basic _dominion_ of entities, components, and systems by creating and moving a camera with a light to illuminate and explore a random dungeon map.
-Implements a wise light system able to fork subsystems and distribute on worker threads to take advantage of multiple cores.
+Implements a wise lighting system able to fork subsystems and distribute on worker threads to take advantage of multiple cores.

 <img src="https://raw.githubusercontent.com/dominion-dev/dominion-ecs-java/main/dominion-ecs-examples/dark-entities-01.gif">